1. Home

 When can I use OFC in a conversation?

-Because it is an abbreviation of an unformal nature, OFC can be used as much as one desires when chatting or having friendly conversation with friends and close ones.
+Because it is an abbreviation of an informal nature, OFC can be used as much as one desires when chatting or having friendly conversations with friends and close ones.
+It’s casual and usually polite in tone; however, like many short replies, it can sound sarcastic if paired with certain wording or emojis, so context matters.

 Here’s an example of when you can use OFC naturally: